 How Far In Advance Should I Plan My Alaska Vacation?

-With over 25 years of experience helping Alaska visitors plan unforgettable vacations to Alaska, we’ve been asked EVERY question about how to get the most out of your trip to Alaska.
+We’ve been asked just about EVERY question on how to get the most out of your trip to Alaska.
 One of the most frequently asked questions is “how far in advance should I start planning my Alaska vacation?”

 Alaska has a short peak travel season.
 With about 80% of Alaska visitors traveling to Alaska between June and August, hotel space fills up quickly.
 For best availability and pricing options, we recommend making your summer vacation reservations for your Alaska trip by the end of January.
 Last minute reservations may be available up to a month in advance of travel, but routing, itineraries and hotel choices will necessarily be based on remaining availability.